danharsanyi/dot-files/README.md

 # dot-files

-Collection of my dot/config files
+This is a collection of my dot/config files to make it easier to set up new machines.

 ## VS Code